Financing Home Purchase: Optimising Your Path to Homeownership

 The topic briefly and concisely

-A solid equity base of at least 20-30% of the purchase price, including ancillary costs, is crucial for favourable financing conditions.
+A solid equity base of at least 20-30% of the purchase price, including additional costs, is crucial for favorable financing conditions.

 Compare interest rates and terms from over 400 banks, as even small differences can mean savings of several thousand euros.